Home of English Grammar

 6. She has lost her money.

-7. Look, what John has given me!
+7. Look at what John has given me!

 8. Police have arrested 80 suspected drug traffickers in raids.

-9. A 24-year old woman has been killed in an accident.
+9. A 24-year-old woman has been killed in an accident.

 10. Honey, I have lost my keys.